SmartPracticeschool/SBSPS-Challenge-1423-AI-Recruiter-Shortlist-a-Suitable-candidate-for-specific-Job-Role/README.md

   </p>
 </p>

-# Setting up and running the app on your machine
+# Setting up and running the app on your machine:

 This document describes how to set up your development environment to run and test MOLLY.